GabrielAlvesM/DUCK-INO/README.md

 # Duck-ino
-Is this a similar to USB Rubber Duck, but using Arduino UNO.
+ - Is this a similar to USB Rubber Duck, but using Arduino UNO.

+ - This project  already exist, but I create the my, and create a payloads too, look the code.

+ -  My object is update the code as possible, and automatization tasks.